CREC: Advanced Alternate Route to Certification (AARC) | Hartford, Connecticut

 Phase I (Summer Classes: 8 Days)

-Starts June 2024 and is held weekdays into July.
+Starts June and is held weekdays into early July.

 Phase II (Fall Classes: Once a month)

-Held from September 2024 until June 2025.
+Held from September until June of the next year.
 Class meets for 8 hours on the 1st or 2nd Saturday of each month.
 Fall in-person sessions are scheduled at CREC Central, 111 Charter Oak Ave in Hartford until further notice.
 There will be both virtual and in person classes, with snow dates (or additional virtuals) for in-person sessions.

 Phase III